 The internet is an amazing resource which enables children and young people to connect, communicate and be creative in a number of different ways, on a number of different devices.
 However, the internet is ever changing and being able to keep up to date with your child's use of technology can be a challenge.
 You may even feel that your child has better internet skills than you do; however children and young people still need advice and protection when it comes to managing their lives online.

+E-Safety.
 You are also welcome to come and speak to me should you require any further information.

 Kind regards,